Applications due: May 18

 Notification of applicants: June 15

-By end of the summer school, participants will:
+By the end of the summer school participants will understand:

 High-definition streaming video will enable students to participate from multiple locations: